 - keep securely a separate physical file of original hard copy documents which may be relevant to the issues.

-No steps should be taken to discard documents (including rough drafts) even if that would normally be your practice; install or remove computers or software applications that might contain relevant information; run a disk defragmenter or other file elimination program on computers or allow others to do so; or permit IT to replace current computers for individuals with potentially relevant material without considering whether to forensically image computers first.
+No steps should be taken to discard documents (including rough drafts); install or remove computers or software applications that might contain relevant information; run a disk defragmenter or other file elimination program on computers or allow others to do so; or permit IT to replace current computers for individuals with potentially relevant material without considering whether to forensically image computers first.

 2. AVOID CREATING DAMAGING MATERIAL

-As documentation may need to be relied upon or provided to the inquiry in the future, positive action should be taken to avoid damaging material being created going forwards.
-For example, where possible employees should be discouraged from exchanging emails admitting failures and criticising how matters have been handled.
+As documentation may need to be provided to the inquiry in the future, positive action should be taken to avoid damaging material being created going forwards.
+For example, where possible, employees should be discouraged from exchanging emails admitting failures and criticising how matters have been handled.
 Be mindful of the fact that documents gathered as part of internal investigations may need to be disclosed in the future as well as the conclusions of such internal investigations.

 Consideration should be given to involving lawyers and whether legal professional privilege can attach to certain correspondence.
 Where lawyers are providing advice, head such correspondence 'Privileged and Confidential' and ensure that it is not disseminated too widely to ensure it retains confidentiality and any privileged status.